“It’s like UNO, except there are goats, magical enchiladas and kittens that can kill you.” – CNN

 The rules paper.
 It is also well designed, and it’s pretty easy to read and comprehend.
 Has illustrations that make it even easier to understand it. (you will read further about this on How to Play)

 The types of cards are each explained (their use, how they look like), is also very well done.

 The example part, and the special combos give it some good bonus points.

-The cards.
-The back of the cards is red, and has “Exploding Kittens” written with cute, and simple artwork.
+The back of the cards is red and has “Exploding Kittens” written with cute, and simple artwork.

-Different from the box, the cards don’t have the mat finish.
+Different from the box, the cards don’t have a mat finish.
 However, they feel really nice when holding them.

 Each card is illustrated, and as a deck it is quite colorful.
 The illustrations and the texts on the cards are quite funny, which make the game more fun to play.

 There are a few types of cards, which determine the rules of the game.
 Each has its description, and fun illustration.

 9 types of cards in total, each having their own role in the game.
 Each have ‘the mighty power’ to change the course of the game.

 These two are the guide on how to play Exploding Kittens.
 This is what you will see inside the box along with the cards.
 These are instructions you need in order to play the game.